JS-LinuxK8Infra/Golang/README.md

 # Scope
-This repository contains all go scripts and code I have planned to write.
+This repository contains all go scripts and code write, test, debug and confirm are functional.

 ## Environment
 Operating System: Ubuntu 24.04 LTS